Black Friday 2019 deals under $250: Apple iPad, Beats headphones, PlayStation 4, Ring Doorbell (just updated)

-We're getting into the thick of the Black Friday deals now -- and Friday is still over a full day away.
-You can expect the deals to keep rolling on, but here are our top picks that cost between $100 and $250 and are available now.
-Expect some surprises in the next couple of days from the big retailers, including Walmart, Target, Best Buy, Amazon and Kohl's, with big discounts still to come straight through to Cyber Monday.
+We're well into the flood of Black Friday deals now, with loads more to come over the next few days as we blend seamlessly into Cyber Monday.
+Here are our top choices that cost between $100 and $250 and are available now.
+Expect some surprises in the next couple of days from the major stores, including Walmart, Target, Best Buy, Amazon and Kohl's, with big discounts still to come straight through to Cyber Monday.
 If you're not finding exactly what you're looking for here, check out CNET's rundown of everything Black Friday and CNET's holiday gift guides of top picks from our editors, based on our reviews.
 And if you're feeling a little stressed already, visit our Holiday Survival Guide.

 Deals available now